CBD Market Growth Larger Than Expected Multi-billion Dollar Industry

 In the industry developments and happenings in the market this week include:

-Medical Marijuana, Inc. (OTCPK: MJNA) recently announced that its subsidiary Dixie Botanicals® has released a new orange-flavored cannabidiol (CBD) Isolate Tincture.
+Medical Marijuana, Inc. recently announced that its subsidiary Dixie Botanicals® has released a new orange-flavored cannabidiol (CBD) Isolate Tincture.
 Each 1 oz. bottle of Dixie Botanicals® CBD Isolate Tincture contains 250 mg of CBD, medium chain triglycerides (MCT) oil, and an all-natural orange flavor for a refreshing taste.
 This tetrahydrocannabinol (THC)-free tincture is designed for consumers on-the-go because of its compact size and convenient dropper.

 "Dixie Botanicals continues to bring consumer-friendly, great-tasting CBD products to the market with the intent of making it as easy as possible for people to nourish their endogenous cannabinoid system," said Medical Marijuana, Inc. CEO Dr. Stuart Titus.
 "We hope that the large variety in products that this brand offers can help us reach many consumers with a variety of flavor and delivery method preferences."

-PotNetwork Holdings, Inc. (OTCPK: POTN) through its wholly-owned subsidiary PotNetwork Media Group is at the forefront of a new revival of print journalism, according to a recent article published on SmallCap Network.
+PotNetwork Holdings, Inc. through its wholly-owned subsidiary PotNetwork Media Group is at the forefront of a new revival of print journalism, according to a recent article published on SmallCap Network.
 As per the piece, the Company's recently launched PotNetwork Magazine, which went into circulation this past February, is one of a select few successful publications to have grown out of the cannabis boom of the past few years.

 PotNetwork Magazine has "[established] itself as a vital part of a new sector of the media industry," according to SmallCap Network.
 "We're extremely proud of our PotNetwork Media Group division and the business opportunities that is has afforded us," said Kevin Hagen, CEO of PotNetwork Holding, Inc. "To see such growth in such a short amount of time is a testament to our coordinated strength as a Company."

-CV Sciences, Inc. (OTCQB: CVSI) recently announced that its industry-dominating PlusCBD OilTM products were used in the first study to date examining the clinical benefit of CBD for the treatment of Post-Traumatic Stress Disorder (PTSD).
+CV Sciences, Inc. recently announced that its industry-dominating PlusCBD OilTM products were used in the first study to date examining the clinical benefit of CBD for the treatment of Post-Traumatic Stress Disorder (PTSD).
 The study, published in The Journal Of Alternative And Complementary Medicine in April 2019, examined the effect of oral CBD administration on symptoms of PTSD in a series of 11 adult patients at an outpatient psychiatry clinic.
 CV Sciences provided various PlusCBD Oil products for the study; delivery systems and usage were determined by patient and provider preference.
 The published study can be viewed at the following link: Cannabidiol in the Treatment of Post-Traumatic Stress Disorder: A case Series.
 CV Sciences was not involved in the data collection, data interpretation, the preparation of the article, or the decision to submit for publication.

-Kona Gold Solutions, Inc. (OTCPK: KGKG) recently announced it has signed an LOI to lease warehouse space in Greer, South Carolina, right outside of Greenville.
+Kona Gold Solutions, Inc. recently announced it has signed an LOI to lease warehouse space in Greer, South Carolina, right outside of Greenville.
 The warehouse encompasses 30,000 square feet, in which the Company will acquire 15,000 square feet with the option to lease the additional 15,000 square feet within two years.
 The new warehouse space will operate as Kona Gold's distribution hub, where all product will be stored and shipped to distributors around the country.
 The location will also serve as a new Gold Leaf Distribution hub as the Company expands Gold Leaf's distribution footprint in new markets.
 Gold Leaf is currently targeting potential distribution acquisitions to expand its territories and product offerings.

 Kona Gold moved into its new 5,000 square foot Corporate headquarters one year ago and has already maxed out its capacity to store product at that location as the Company continues its rapid growth.
 The Florida offices will continue to serve as the Corporate headquarters for the Company.